hastec-fr/apash/README.md

 ### One shot script
 Finally, if you want to test a script, use the image and mount the script as volume.
-Take care to provide an absolute host path (not relative).
+Make sure to provide an absolute host path (not relative).
 ```bash
 cat <<EOF > ./test.sh
 apash.import fr.hastec.apash.commons-lang.StringUtils.abbreviate